jthompkins/gitops_demo/README.md

 Click on the **Sync** button on the **cluster-configs** application and then on **Synchronize** button after reviewing the changes that will be rolled out to the cluster.

-Once the sync is completed successfully, you would see that Argo CD reports a the configurations to be currently in sync with the Git repository and healthy.
+Once the sync is completed successfully, you would see that Argo CD reports the configurations to be currently in sync with the Git repository and healthy.
 You can click on the **cluster-configs** application to check the details of sync resources and their status on the cluster.

 ![Argo CD - Cluster Config](images/gitops-09.png)